ififfy/flipflip/docs/effects.md

 ## Image effects
 This section controls the background and fade effects.
 * Choose either a blurred or solid color background.
+Control blur amount or color.
 * Choose whether to cross-fade images.
 Control fade duration (ms).

 <details>